architdatar/ml_uncertainty/docs/theory/ensemble_models.md

 #### Issues
 Before reproducing this approach, we tried to validate this approach in R (see benchmarking in [R](../../tests/benchmarking/ensemble_model_validation.R)).
 However, we were unable to reproduce the predictions and `fit$mse` values reported in the `randomForest` library by Breiman [Ref 3].

-Maybe this can be investigated later.
+This can be investigated in future.